Smile-SA/EzTFABundle/Resources/doc/INSTALLATION.md

 ```

 Notes:
-* for sms provider, add __phone_number__ text line field type to your User Content Class and add valid phone number to your user content : +<prefix>><phone_number_0_left_trimed>
+* don't activate TFA for all site, specially for back-office siteaccess
-* don't activate TFA for all site, specially for back-office siteaccess : we are working to enable TFA for eZ Platform Back-Office
+* you should use HTTPS for U2F authentication

 ## Routing